William Clark Kerner, born 1995, was diagnosed with Classic

 At nine, he discovered the feel and colors of Play Doh, began drawing facial expressions and cutting construction paper.
 Within months, he was verbally labeling his feelings with the names of the Seven Dwarfs.
 On his tenth birthday, he realized that presents had surprises inside, a pair of scissors, for one.
 Oddly, he wrapped his fingers and hand entirely around them mysteriously making perfect cuts, and still does.

-An only child, Wil is now in public school grade 11.
+Wil is an only child and attended public schools.
 His learning is paced by his autism.
-He is a compassionate, huggable, happy guy who enjoys ATV rides, swinging and trampoline jumping, as seen below, and shopping for new packs of colored papers.
+He is a compassionate, huggable, happy guy who enjoys ATV rides, swinging and trampoline jumping, as seen below, and shopping for new packs of colored paper.

-Since scissors and colored papers became Wil’s main self-therapy he has made incredible self-progress through the making and public recognition of his paper cutouts.
+Since scissors and colored paper became Wil’s main self-therapy, he has made incredible self-progress through the making and public recognition of his paper cutouts.

 Website by TGS DESIGN Copyright 2009, All RIghts Reserved